paul-wolf/djaq/README.md

 ## Settings

-The API and UI will use two settings:
+The API and UI will use the following settings:

 * DJAQ_WHITELIST: a list of apps/models that the user is permitted to include in queries.

 * DJAQ_PERMISSIONS: permissions required for staff and superuser.

+* DJAQ_VALIDATOR: if using the remote API, you can specify a validator class to handle all requests.
+The value assigned must be a class derived from `djaq.query.ContextValidator`.

 In the following example, we allow the models from 'books' to be exposed as well as the `User` model.
 We also require the caller to be